petervaro/python/README.md

 - `=` and `:` operators are aligned if length of variable names are similar
 - `(`, `[` and `{` start a new line, if possible and reasonable
 - each line tries to fit in the width 80 columns
-- comment separators are generated with the `separator()` function
+- comment separators can be easily generated with the `str_to_separator()` function

 ### Appreciation

-*Thank you Jon Clements for all the support and answers on python and regex!*
+*Thank you Jon Clements for all the support and answers about python and regex!*

 ### MIT LICENSE